Are you a Statutory Resident?

 Each state varies in residency requirements.
 Some may consider you to be a statutory resident even if you have been domiciled elsewhere.
 If you are a statutory resident of New York City, for example, then you are subject to New York State and New York City’s tax on your worldwide income.

 A statutory resident is defined as an individual who is not domiciled in the state but maintains a permanent place of abode in the state and spends more than 183 days of the taxable year within the state (183-day rule).

-- PERMANENT PLACE OF ABODE – Is a dwelling of a permanent nature available to the taxpayer than can be used year-round whether owned or leased by the taxpayer or another individual (taxpayer has access to the abode).
+- PERMANENT PLACE OF ABODE – Is a dwelling of a permanent nature available to the taxpayer that can be used year-round whether owned or leased by the taxpayer or another individual (taxpayer has access to the abode).
 The taxpayer must have unfettered access to the dwelling.
 A place of abode will not be considered permanent if it is maintained during a temporary stay for the accomplishment of a particular purpose.

 - 183 DAYS – For most states, including, New York and California, the burden of proof is on the taxpayer to substantiate that he or she spent 183 days or less in the respective state.
 Evidence must be clear and convincing.
-For example, affidavits, contemporaneously kept calendars, and diaries, tracking apps, credit card charges and utility invoices are examples of documentation that could establish that you spent 183 days or less.
+For example, affidavits contemporaneously kept calendars, and diaries, tracking apps, credit card charges, and utility invoices are examples of documentation that could establish that you spent 183 days or less.

 Defining Your Domicile for Tax Purposes

 If you moved to a different state, it is important to establish your new state as your legal residency, known as your domicile.

 Domicile, as defined by most states, is a home or dwelling where you intend to return to, and which is your true, fixed, and permanent home.
 You can have multiple residences but only one domicile.